chihai-chuck/nuxt-less-resources-loader/README.md

 resources: [ './path/to/resources/**/*.styl', './path/to/another/**/*.styl' ]
 ```

-> Note that stylus-resources-loader will resolve your files in order.
+> Note that less-resources-loader will resolve your files in order.
 If you want your variables to be accessed across all of your mixins you should specify them in first place.

 ```js
 resources: [ './path/to/variables/vars.styl', './path/to/mixins/**/*.styl' ]